jorge2412/DataLake2/Open Dev Framework/HTML5/Session 2 - Hands On (Draft)/HTML5 Canvas API HOL.md

 _Chart drawn with the HTML5 Canvas API_

 In this lab, you will create a Web page that combines the HTML5 Canvas API with jQuery to display an interactive puzzle — one in which an image is programmatically divided into squares and the user is invited to scramble the image (and later unscramble it) by clicking individual squares.
 It is just one example of the kinds of interfaces you can build with the Canvas API.
-And it's a great place to start if you are new to HTML5 and are curious about why it is receiving so much mindshare.
+And it's a great place to start if you are new to HTML5 and are curious about why it is receiving so much attention in the development community.

 <a name="Objectives"></a>
 ### Objectives ###